Skip to main content

 • “Solid story with great side challenges.”

-• “A very fun game, so far it's pretty good; the story's not the hardest and has some additional modes for further difficulty, including some interesting challenge nodes.”
+• “A very fun game, so far it's pretty good, story's not the hardest, and has some additional modes for further difficulty, including some interesting challenge nodes.”

 • “The story content is a bit light at this point, but the extra content, including a non-story roguelite mode and some gimmick fights, help make up for it.”

-• “Some small issues I would say are the images for the characters during the story segments are a little pixelated at the edges, though that might just be me.
-Also, whenever you die and restart, you have to go through the entire story segment again, and I don't think there's a skip button.”
+• “Some small issues I would say are the images for the characters during the story segments are a little pixelated at the edges, and whenever you die and restart, you have to go through the entire story segment again with no skip button.”

 • music